cqdetdev/draco/ReadME.md

 this project is still in development and does NOT work in it's current state (as of 5/1/2022)

+*Could this be used for client-side multiversion on other versions like 1.16.100 or 1.12.0?*

 # Further Notes

 fuck mojang